Blog / Year-in-Review

 - Turnitin — AI Writing Detection product documentation

-Methodology: We compiled vendor-published accuracy claims directly from each detector's marketing or product documentation as of April 2026, then cross-referenced with peer-reviewed audits (Liang 2023, Weber-Wulff 2023), institutional disclosures, and press coverage from 2023-2026.
+Methodology: For the 2026 GPTZero row in the comparison table, we submitted 861 verified human-written sentences (Wikipedia, PubMed 2015–2019, Wikipedia news articles about 2018–2019 events, and Reddit ESL writing) to GPTZero's v2/predict/text endpoint at model version 2026-05-11-base on May 20, 2026 — full methodology and raw data linked above.
+For the rest, we compiled vendor-published accuracy claims directly from each detector's product documentation as of May 2026, then cross-referenced with peer-reviewed audits (Liang 2023, Weber-Wulff 2023), institutional disclosures, and press coverage from 2023–2026.
 Where audit ranges varied across studies, we report the published spread.
-False positive rates on ESL writing are drawn primarily from the Liang et al. dataset and confirmed by 2024 follow-up literature.
+False positive rates on ESL writing are drawn primarily from the Liang et al. dataset and confirmed by 2024–2025 follow-up literature and our own May 2026 ESL corpus run.
 Vendor accuracy numbers are self-reported and have not been independently replicated.
+Last updated May 25, 2026.

 Published April 30, 2026 by the ToHuman team.